 Climate Change Indicators in the United States

-- Since 1901, the average surface temperature across the contiguous 48 states has risen at an average rate of 0.13°F per decade (1.3°F per century) (see Figure 1).
-Average temperatures have risen more quickly since the late 1970s (0.31 to 0.45°F per decade).
+- Since 1901, the average surface temperature across the contiguous 48 states has risen at an average rate of 0.14°F per decade (1.4°F per century) (see Figure 1).
+Average temperatures have risen more quickly since the late 1970s (0.31 to 0.48°F per decade).
 Seven of the top 10 warmest years on record for the contiguous 48 states have occurred since 1998, and 2012 was the warmest year on record.

 - Some parts of the United States have experienced more warming than others (see Figure 3).
 The North, the West, and Alaska have seen temperatures increase the most, while some parts of the Southeast have experienced little change.
 However, not all of these regional trends are statistically significant.